-Park hours: 6:00 A.M. – 5:30 P.M.
-Open seven days a week.
+Park hours: 6:00 A.M. – 7:30 P.M.
+(Open seven days a week)

-Dock closes: 5:00 P.M.
+Dock closes: 7:00 P.M.

-Last Plant: 1,500 lbs of Rainbow Trout Wednesday February 25th.
+Last Plant: 1,500 lbs. of Rainbow Trout Wednesday April 20th.

-Water level: Low level, private water craft are currently banned.
+Water temperature: At surface 64.58° f.,9.47 D.O. @ 15’ 64.40° f., 5.06 D.O.
+Water level: Low level, private water craft are banned

 To protect Wohlford from invasive exotic Quagga mussels, there is still a ban on private water craft and equipment that could have been exposed to mussels.
 Restricted equipment includes private boats, canoes, kayaks, float tubes, trolling motors, fish finders, anchors, and other equipment that contacts the water.

-Lake Wohlford is offering $20 all day motorboats to seniors on Tuesdays and Thursdays and to active military on the first and third Saturdays of each month.
+Lake Wohlford is offering $20 all day motor boats to seniors on Tuesdays and Thursdays and to active military on the first and third Saturdays of each month.

 Each month Whopper Contest winners in four categories are awarded a free fishing and boating permit.
 For information on the contest or fishing conditions, please contact the Ranger Station at (760) 839-4346.

-|WHOPPER CONTEST WINNERS FOR JANUARY WERE:
+|WHOPPER CONTEST WINNERS FOR MARCH WERE:

-|| 13.25# CATFISH
+|| 4.65# CATFISH

-WHOPPER CONTEST LEADERS FOR FEBRUARY ARE:
+WHOPPER CONTEST LEADERS FOR APRIL ARE: